openstf/stf/README.md

 ### Consulting services

-If you're running a business that uses STF or would like to use STF, you will sometimes want to have an expert, i.e. one of the original developers or a skilled contributor, work with you to set up a prototype for evaluation purposes, add support for new or old hardware, figure out an issue, fix a bug or add some new feature.
+We highly encourage open participation in the community.
+However, if you're running a business that uses STF or would like to use STF, you may sometimes want to have an expert, i.e. one of the original developers or a skilled contributor, work with you to set up a prototype for evaluation purposes, add support for new or old hardware, figure out an issue, fix a bug or add some new feature.
 Our services are similar to [FFmpeg's](https://ffmpeg.org/consulting.html).
 [Contact us][contact-link] with details and we'll see what we can do.

 Availability is limited and tied to individual developer's schedules.